stupachek/payments/README.md

 docker-compose up --build
 ```

+## Usage
-## The HTTP server runs on localhost:8080
+The HTTP server runs on localhost:8080